val-pin/adam-p-markdown/Compatibility.md

 *Markdown Here* works with Google Groups posts.
 You can use it in the GG rich compose box, or when you're posting via email.
 One caveat: Digest emails strip all styling.

+### Wordpress

+Discovered by user [Sina Iravanian](https://plus.google.com/116422808039109985732/posts): *Markdown Here* works in the web-based editor for [Wordpress](http://wordpress.com) posts.
+Caveats and tips (based on observations with default Wordpress styling):

+* The Wordpress "Preview" button is your friend.
+What you see there (but not so much in the edit box) is what you get.
+* Hitting `Enter` creates a new paragraph.
+When writing Markdown, this probably isn't what you want, and it causes some problems, like extra newlines in code blocks. `Shift + Enter` to the rescue -- it enters just a newline instead of a paragraph.
+* When pasting text, leading spaces are lost.
+This seriously unfortunate, since leading spaces are significant to Markdown and to code.
+  * Trailing spaces are also lost (collapsed to a single space).
+This is also unfortunate, since two trailing spaces are a forced newline in Markdown.
+* Code blocks get an extra box around them.
+* After Markdown-Toggling, fonts don't look right.
+Some of the syntax in a code block will be non-monospace, and all (or most?) of the normal text will appear in the default Wordpress font, rather than the font set in your *Markdown Here* options.
+But if you preview or post, the font will back to what's in the options (including the code blocks).
+  * There are two instances (that I've found) where the font isn't right even the final post: `<h3>` and `<blockquote>`.
+Which is pretty weird.
+* Definition lists (`<dl>`) aren't styled quite according to the options CSS.

+Here's an example, using the options page sample Markdown: http://adampritch.wordpress.com/2012/09/11/4/

 ### Evernote

 [A user discovered](https://github.com/adam-p/markdown-here/issues/30#issuecomment-8119861) that Markdown Here works in the [Evernote](https://www.evernote.com) web interface.